-Having given due consideration to the cash requirements of the Group, the Board of Directors ("the Board") has a reasonable expectation that the Group will have adequate resources to continue in operational existence for a period of at least twelve months from the date of approval of these financial statements .
-As noted on 26 March 2020 given the unprecedented circumstances brought about by COVID-19 the joint venture decided to temporarily pause activities to the latter half of 2020, which will result in reduced project costs for a number of months.
+Having given due consideration to the cash requirements of the Group, the Board of Directors ("the Board") has a reasonable expectation that the Group will have adequate resources to continue in operational existence for a period of at least twelve months from the date of approval of these financial statements.
+On 26 March 2020 given the unprecedented circumstances brought about by COVID-19 the joint venture decided to temporarily pause activities to the latter half of 2020, which resulted in reduced project costs for a number of months.
+September 2020 saw the resumption of activities at Kyalla 117 N2-1H ST2 well ("Kyalla 117"), with full details included in the Group's Management's Discussion & Analysis for the year ended 31 December 2020.
 Furthermore, on 7 April 2020 it was announced that Falcon Australia had agreed to farm down 7.5% of its participating interest in the Exploration Permits, following the transaction, Falcon Australia holds a 22.5% participating interest.
 In consideration for the farm down Origin Energy B2 Pty Ltd. ("Origin") agreed to increase the gross cost cap of the work program by A\$150.5 million.
 The previous farm-in arrangement included a Stage 2 gross cost cap of A\$65.3 million and a Stage 3 gross cost cap of A\$48 million, or A\$113.3 million in total.
-Under the Agreements, the Stage 2 and Stage 3 gross cost caps will be combined and increased by A\$150.5 million to A\$263.8 million.
+Under the Agreements, the Stage 2 and Stage 3 gross cost caps are combined and increased by A\$150.5 million to A\$263.8 million.
+Origin assumes 25% of the cost of Falcon Australia's remaining call option to reduce the overriding royalties with the TOG Group.
+The cost to Falcon Australia, should it wish to exercise the call option, reduced from \$7.5 million to \$5.625 million, in line with its reduced participating interest and subsequently increased to \$6 million following agreement with the TOG Group in July 2020 to extend the call option to 30 April 2022.
 Northern Territory government approval remains outstanding; however, management expects this will be received in due course.
-It was also confirmed as part of the same announcement that Origin expects a delay to the Kyalla Well stimulation and extended production test of at least 3 months to now occur in H2 2020, and the drilling of the Velkerri Flank well in H1 2021, which will result in reduced project costs up to the resumption of drilling activities.
-For this reason, the Board continues to adopt the going concern basis in preparing these consolidated financial statements which assumes the Group will be able to realise its assets and discharge its liabilities in the normal course of business.
+On 19 January 2021 it was announced that Origin had submitted a Notification of Discovery to the Department of Industry, Tourism and Trade of the Northern Territory on Kyalla 117, details of which are included in Managements Discussion & Analysis for the year ended 31 December 2020.
+These early-stage flow rates ay Kyalla 117 are preliminary indications of well performance, and an extended production test ("EPT") will be required to determine the long-term performance of Kyalla 117.
+Longer-term measures will be put in place to flow back sufficient hydraulic fracture stimulation water to allow Kyalla 117 to flow continually without assistance and if successful enable an EPT to continue in the coming months during the dry season.
+In March 2021 the Group announced its planned 2021 work programme which includes the resumption of clean-up operations at Kyalla 117 and if successful an EPT, the drilling of Velkerri 76 S2-1 vertical well and a production test at Amungee NW-1H.
+For the reasons set out above, the Board continues to adopt the going concern basis in preparing these consolidated financial statements which assumes the 2021 work programme will be within the overall cost cap, with sufficient funds on hand to cover the Group's cash used in operating and investing activities, thereby the Group will be able to realise its assets and discharge its liabilities as they fall due for at least twelve months from the date of approval of these financial statements.